timothyschofield/test01/README.md

 test01
 ======

-My first GitHub test repository for the JavaScript Sprite animation library using the Tile (TrainGame) demo.
-To run the Clouds demo comment out new TrainGame() line and comment in new CloudGame() line in App.js.
+Repository for the JavaScript Sprite animation library (contained in the Spritelib folder) This is used to implement a tile game demo called TrainGame.
+To run the Clouds demo comment out the "new TrainGame()" line in App.js and comment in the "new CloudGame()" line.